BlockchainInstituteChi/weteachblockchain.org/_collections/_lessons/blockchain_security_lesson05.md

 {% include callouts/imageWithTextCallout.html
     title="Hardware Wallets"
     image="/courses/blockchain-security/9E1D71A1-A3CD-425E-8AD7-D24B51340AE5.png"
-    bodyText="Hardware wallets offer some of the best balance of ease-of-use and security at the cost of... well, price!
+    bodyText="Hardware wallets offer some of the best balance of ease-of-use and security, but are somewhat more expensive.
 Buying a dedicated device will always be more costly than using paper and pen, but the added convenience and security is worth it.
-A variety of devices are available from several vendors at multiple price points.
-The Ledger Nano S is one of the most popular devices in large part due to its wide token support, and currently sells for just under $50 USD.<br><br>The Blockchain Institute uses a <a href='https://trezor.io/'>Trezor Model T</a> to store our donations, which helps us ensure that they are used for the right purposes."
+The Ledger Nano S is one of the most popular devices in large part due to its wide token support, and currently sells for just under $50 USD.<br><br>The Blockchain Institute uses a <a href='https://trezor.io/'>Trezor Model T</a> to store our donations, which helps us ensure that they are used for the prescribed purposes."
 %}

 <h3>Choosing the Right Wallet</h3>